 And Strand’s Photographs of Mexico are part of the background of 20th century photography, not the foreground.
 Although copies of these prints are found in museum collections around the world, it may be significant that none of them were included in the V&A’s definitive exhibition The Art of Photography.
 The Mexican portfolio contains an almost random selection of portraits, landscapes, and images of statues.
 There is something undefined about them.

 In several of the Mexican portraits the figure is not looking directly at the camera.
 Where they do face directly the gaze is abstracted, as if they are not quite seeing the photographer.
 This may be because controversially Strand sometimes used a hidden lens technique, where the subject does not know they are being photographed.
 Whether this does or does not violate one of the unwritten rules of photography is up for debate, but it certainly has a distancing effect.

-So we have photographs of subjects that do not see.
-We have photographs that may not be seen.
+So we have photographs of subjects that do not see, and we have photographs that may slip through the net, unseen.
 For Strand the very idea of seeing raises some sort of challenge.
-And the photograph will not come to you: if you want to see it, you have to look.
+It feels as if this photographer’s work will not come to you: if you want to see it, you have to look.

 And the print?
 Reader, I bought it.
-The bidding started at £6, and with one other contender in the room I ended up paying £16.
 The only thing is, in my excitement I forgot to buy the desk.